 The Aggravation Factor.
 No one likes moving home, it’s disruptive, ‘aggravating’, it breaks up our routine and disrupts work, in fact everything in our life is affected.

 Have you lived for three months or more on a building site, in a caravan or in temporary accommodation?
 For some of you the cost of extending may make sense but the disruption to your life may be too great to bear, there is nothing wrong in that, don’t be afraid to move if it will prove to be easier on you and the family in the long run.

 Don’t forget the planners!
 Anything you intend doing by way of extension you should check first whether it will meet planning guidelines.

 Building regulations: If you do finally extend please get them completed.
 When you finally decide to move and one day you will, it’s much less stressful having the correct paperwork to hand than having to deal with it retrospectively.

 Deciding whether to move or stay is something very personal and only you can make the decision.

 There are plenty of people to help you get the right answers and make sure you ask the right questions.
 Talk to your estate agent about the pros and cons.
 Talk to builders and architects.
 Talk to friends.
 Look around your area for properties others have extended.
 Do they work?

 If you are thinking of extending your home remember home is a feeling, not just a place.

-Whatever you choose to do, choose the course of action that will make you and your family happy together; make life special!
+Whatever you choose to do, to extend or move, choose the course of action that will make you and your family happy together; make life special!